Lightning-Universe/lightning-flash/docs/source/reference/image_embedder.rst

 	embeddings = model.predict('path/to/image.png')
 	print(predictions)

-Or on an image tensor
+Or on a random image tensor

 .. code-block:: python

-	from flash.vision import ImageEmbedder

-	# Load finetuned task
-	embedder = ImageEmbedder(backbone='swav-imagenet')

 	# 2. Perform inference on an image file
 	images = torch.rand(32, 3, 224, 224)